Cliff Asness

 Clifford Scott Asness (/ˈæznəs/; born October 17, 1966) is an American hedge fund manager and the co-founder of AQR Capital Management.
-As of October 2025, Forbes estimated his net worth at US$2.9 billion.
+As of September 2026, Forbes estimated his net worth at US$8 billion.

-Early life
+Early life and education

 Asness was born to a Jewish family in Queens, New York, the son of Carol, who ran a medical education firm, and Barry Asness, an assistant district attorney in Manhattan who was a former Golden Gloves boxer.
 His family moved to Roslyn Heights, New York, when he was four.
-He attended the B'nai B'rith Perlman Camp, and graduated from Herricks High School.
+He attended the B'nai B'rith Perlman Camp, and graduated from the public Herricks High School in New Hyde Park, New York.

-In 1988, Asness graduated summa cum laude from the University of Pennsylvania, from which he received bachelor's degrees double-majoring in computer science and finance as part of the Jerome Fisher Program in Management and Technology (M&T).
+In 1988, Asness graduated summa cum laude from the University of Pennsylvania, from which he received a bachelor's degree with a double major in computer science and finance as part of the Jerome Fisher Program in Management and Technology (M&T).
 Asness's interest in finance and portfolio management began while he worked as a research assistant in the Finance Department at Wharton, where he learned to use "coding computer programs" to analyze markets" and "test economic and financial theories".

-In 1989, Asness enrolled at the University of Chicago Booth School of Business, where he received his MBA with high honors in 1991, and his PhD in finance in 1994.
+In 1989, Asness enrolled at the University of Chicago Booth School of Business, where he received an MBA with high honors in 1991 and a PhD in finance in 1994.
 At Chicago, Asness was the teaching assistant (TA) for his dissertation adviser, Nobel laureate Eugene Fama — who was also Asness' mentor — and the economist, Kenneth French, who were both influential and widely respected empirical financial economists, had established the foundations of their Fama–French three-factor model in 1992.
 Fama and French had contrasted value stocks with growth stocks.
 Since Fama and French's inception of value stocks, "quants have designed algorithms that can scour market data" looking for "factors".

 Asness' doctoral dissertation was on "the performance of momentum trading, buying stocks with rising prices".
 Asness asserted that profits consistently beating market averages were attainable by exploiting both value and momentum.
 Asness concept of value was referred to in the context of fundamental analysis as a way of assessing the true worth of a security.
 His use of the concept of momentum referred to betting that the value will continue to go up or down as it did in the recent past.
 While he did not originate these concepts, Asness was credited with being the first to compile enough empirical evidence across a wide variety of markets to bring the ideas into the academic financial mainstream.